Weekly or bi-weekly / 50 min. sessions

 Habits are hard to make, that’s for sure!
-But, what’s really interesting, is they’re equally hard to break for good once they’re established.
+But, what’s really interesting is they’re equally hard to break for good once they’re established.
 So that means if you can get through the hard part of creating a pattern, you’re going to be able to keep those habits without too much effort on your part.
 Healthy Habits Online is 12 Week Weight Loss Program.
-It is great for people who wants to count calories and be specific with the numbers.
-Every week you will learn new things and set new goals.
+It is great for people who are specific with daily calories.
+Every week you will learn new things and set new goals with the help of the program.
 The program is prepared by registered dietitians.

 There is no magic solution to permanently change things overnight.
 There are, however, a number of methods and techniques that will get you to permanent change over time.

 · Find a healthy weight for your body

 · Love your body and its gifts to you

 · Support your activity and have energy all day

 · Never feel deprived or hungry on your journey to health

 Healthy Habits include a video, pdf, recipes and a workbook for you to work on every week.
 You can order it weekly and work on it at your own paste.
 If you are around Lake St Louis, you can stop by weekly to talk to me about your progress.